 GRIC's focus is on monitoring the rules and frameworks governing our profession and representing our members' interests when these are being reviewed and occasionally amended.
 GRIC provides updates and information to members on these advocacy activities, and verifies information and facts with regulators.

 Government relations and public affairs professionals facilitate the interchange of information, experience and ideas between government decision makers and those affected by their decisions.
 What is required of all involved is a standard of conduct that is ethical and professional.

-That lobbying is recognized as a legitimate and important element of the democratic process and that lobbying professionals across Canada can engage with government in a respectful and fair environment.
+That lobbying is recognized as a legitimate and important element of the democratic process and that government relations professionals across Canada can engage with government in an ethical and fair environment.